AndrewAnnex/SpiceyPy/docs/pck.rst

 The Comment Area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- | Preceding the \`segments', the Comment Area provides space in a
+ | Preceding the `segments`, the Comment Area provides space in a
    binary PCK file for storing additional textual information besides
    what is written in the array names.
 Ideally, each binary PCK file
    would contain internal documentation that describes the origin,